-The group revenue for the financial year ended 31 March 2022 ("FY2022") was RM83.849 million as compared to RM103.174 million achieved in previous financial year ("FY2021").
-While manufacturing and trading segment recorded a decrease of 13.74% (from RM97.204 million to RM83.849 million) in its revenue, construction recorded zero revenue seament as compared to previous year with RM5.970 million recorded, thus resulting in a net decrease of 18.73% in group revenue.
-The lower group revenue was primarily attributed to lower demand for both local and overseas market for its products (especially ductile iron, steel and HDPE pipes and fittings), offset by zero construction revenue.
-However, the restriction on movements of goods and people implemented by governments around the world from time to time to curb the spread of Covid-19 since early 2020 and the resulting economic disruption would continue to have negative impact on the business of the Group in the near and intermediate term.
+The group revenue for the financial year ended 31 March 2023 ("FY2023") was RM75.446 million as compared to RM83.849 million achieved in previous financial year ("FY2022").
+While manufacturing and trading segment recorded a decrease of 10.02% (from RM83.849 million to RM75.446 million) in its revenue, construction segment recorded zero revenue as recorded in previous year, thus resulting in a net decrease of 10.02% in group revenue.
+The lower revenue in the group was primarily attributed by lower demand of YLI products and lower overseas sales for MRPI in addition to Langat 2 project reaching its tail end for LW.

-Gross Profit/(Loss)
+Gross (Loss)/Profit